To All New and Returning Students, Welcome to the Harvard Law School Residence Halls!

 - 5 Mellen Street: 1st Floor Living Room

-Although there is a cafeteria at the Law School in the Harkness Commons, there is no meal plan.
+There is a cafeteria at the Law School in the Harkness Commons.
 The cafeteria is pay-as-you-go.
 There are many grocery stores and restaurants near the Law School, and all residents have access to kitchens in their buildings.
+Students living in the residence halls will also have a small meal plan this upcoming 2021-2022 academic year.
+More information will be released about this meal plan once it becomes available.

 Each resident receives at least basic furnishings – a bed, desk, desk chair, bookcase and/or bookshelves, dresser and/or closet, a trash can, and recycling can.
-Some buildings have additional furnishings which are listed on each building’s web page.
+Some buildings have additional furnishings which are listed on each residence’s profile page.
 Residents may certainly bring small pieces of supplementary furniture, as long as they do not create a fire hazard.
 Please note that the furniture provided by HLS in your room/suite/apartment cannot be removed from the dorm room.
-Residents CANNOT bring their own beds to replace the HLS beds provided unless they have a documented medical condition or disability that requires it, in which case we require documentation from a licensed physician.
-Prior to your arrival, please contact the housing coordinator with any medical conditions that require potential alterations to your housing.
+Residents CANNOT bring their own beds to replace the HLS beds provided unless they have a documented medical condition or disability that requires it, in which case documentation from a licensed physician must be submitted to Accessibility Services at least 3 weeks prior to your move-in appointment.

 The exterior doors of all residences are accessible using card readers.
 In addition, the Gropius stairwell doors that link between buildings also uses card readers.
 Harvard University ID cards will work with the card readers to grant access to the exterior doors.
-If your ID card is not working on the card readers, please email Becky Andreasson at firstname.lastname@example.org.
+If your ID card is not working on the card readers, please email email@example.com with details and include your HUID number.

 At the beginning of the year, acquiring access will be slightly different for students, depending on their classifications.
 Please see the following for how this will affect you:

-- Returning students will already have their Harvard University ID cards.
-These will become active beginning on the first day of your move in.
+- Returning students with Harvard University ID cards will become active beginning on the first day of your move in.

-- During move in, returning students will pick up their interior key and their mailbox key at the Facilities Office.
+- During move in, returning students will pick up their interior key and their mailbox key at their designated check-in location (see your e-mail for specific instructions).

 - Transfer students need to make sure that they have cleared all Admissions, Financial Aid, and Registrar items prior to arriving on campus for move in.